dwavesystems/dwave-ocean-sdk/examples/not.rst

 Boolean NOT Gate
 ================

-This example solves a simple problem of a Boolean NOT gate to demonstrate the formulation of a problem as a :term:`binary quadratic model` (BQM) and using Ocean tools to solve such problems on a D-Wave system.
+This example solves a simple problem of a Boolean NOT gate to demonstrate the mathematical formulation of a problem as a :term:`binary quadratic model` (BQM) and using Ocean tools to solve such problems on a D-Wave system.
 Other examples demonstrate the more